 At GCSE, pupils follow the OCR course, which involves the study of authors such as Pliny, Tacitus, Virgil and Livy.
 They learn to appreciate Latin prose and verse literature in the original and develop a more sophisticated understanding of the accidence and syntax.
 They are then able to read continuous Latin prose with fluency and tackle simple English into Latin translation.
 The course includes trips to the British Museum, and to classics conferences at other schools.

 At A Level, pupils follow the OCR course, which provides a blend of language and literature, including works by Ovid, Cicero, Virgil and Horace.
 They study Latin authors in depth and tackle both unseen verse and prose for translation and comprehension, as well as building on their composition skills.
-They also go on regular outings to places such as the Cambridge Cast Gallery, to university events and lectures, and to theatrical performances.
+They also go on regular outings to places such as the Cambridge Cast Gallery, to university events and lectures, and to theatrical performances of Greek tragedy.

 Pupils are given a taster in Classical Greek in Year 8, and able pupils then begin a course in Classical Greek in Year 9.
 It is then an option for both GCSE and A Level.

-At A Level, pupils pursue the OCR course, which includes the in-depth study of authors such as Plato, Sophocles, Aristophanes, and Thucydides.
+At A Level, pupils pursue the OCR course, which includes the in-depth study of authors such as Plato, Sophocles, Aristophanes, Homer and Thucydides.
 They tackle both verse and prose unseen for translation and comprehension, as well as building on their composition skills.
-There are regular outings to university events, lectures and performances.
+There are regular outings to university events, lectures and performances of Greek tragedy.

 Aspects of Greek and Roman civilisation are encountered as part of the Latin course in Years 7 to 9, and some Year 9 girls are invited to take a course in Classical Studies instead of Latin.
-Classical Civilisation is then available as a subject option for GCSE, if there is sufficient demand, and for A Level.
+Classical Civilisation is then available as a subject option for GCSE and A Level.

 At GCSE, pupils follow the OCR course.
 They learn about Greek and Roman society, religious beliefs, mythology, and domestic life.
 They also analyse ancient source material, including classical literature in translation, and material evidence such as archaeological finds from Pompeii and Herculaneum.
 They develop an awareness of the relationship between classical Greece and Rome and the world of today.